Stephen Galoob, Associate Professor of Law

 Robert Spoo, Chapman Distinguished Professor of Law

-Professor Spoo has been awarded a 2016 Guggenheim Fellowship in the Humanities and will use it to complete his book, Modernism and the Law, which will be published by Bloomsbury Publishing (London and New York).
-His article, “Courtesy Paratexts: Informal Publishing Norms and the Copyright Vacuum in Nineteenth-Century America,” will be published in volume 69 of the Stanford Law Review.
-Two of his essays--“The Novel and the Law” and “Ulysses as Deodand: Books, Automobiles, and the Law of Forfeiture”--have been invited for inclusion in essay collections to be published by Cambridge University Press and University Press of Florida, respectively.
-In fall 2016, he will give invited presentations in the Book History and Print Culture Program at University of Toronto, and at the Modernist Studies Association Conference in Pasadena.
+Professor Robert Spoo was awarded a 2016 Guggenheim Fellowship in the Humanities and used it to complete his book, Modernism and the Law, which is to be published by Bloomsbury Publishing (London and New York).
+In 2017, his article, “Courtesy Paratexts: Informal Publishing Norms and the Copyright Vacuum in Nineteenth-Century America,” was published in [volume 69 of]the Stanford Law Review, and another article, "The Uncoordinated Public Domain," appeared in [volume 31 of] Cardozo Arts & Entertainment Law Journal.
+His essays, “The Novel and the Law” and “Ulysses as Deodand: Books, Automobiles, and the Law of Forfeiture,” will appear in collections to be published by Cambridge University Press and University Press of Florida respectively.
+In fall 2016, he gave invited presentations for the Book History and Print Culture Program at the University of Toronto, and at the Modernist Studies Association Conference in Pasadena.

 Tamara Piety, Professor of Law